Find Affordable College Courses

 Bowling Green, KY

-Our analysis found Western Kentucky University to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in Kentucky.
-WKU is a large public school located in the small city of Bowling Green.
+Our 2023 rankings named Western Kentucky University the most popular school in Kentucky for geological and earth sciences students working on their bachelor’s degree.
+WKU is a large public school located in the city of Bowling Green.

 Of the 12 students majoring in geology at WKU, 50% are male and 50% are female.